-Can I Make my own DIY Slow Feeder Dog Bowls?
+Can I Make my own DIY Slow Feeder Dog Bowl?

-When you have a regular dog dish or dog bowl, be it ceramic or stainless steel dog bowls, you do not have to buy a new dog bowl just to provide your dog with a slow-feeder dog bowl.
+When you have a regular dog dish or dog bowl, be it ceramic or stainless steel, you do not have to buy a new dog bowl just to provide your dog with a slow feeder.
 You can actually make your own DIY slow-feed bowls, and you have two options here.

 One way to create your DIY slow feeders is by buying a dog bowl insert or accessory that would turn any dog bowl into a slow feeder.

-In this article, we’ll share with you ways to create your very own DIY slow feeders and walk you through the steps of creating them for your dogs’ better eating habits.
+In this blog post, we’ll share with you ways to create your very own DIY slow feeders and walk you through the steps of creating them for your dogs’ better eating habits.